jecisc/Microdown/doc/readme.md

 # Microdown

 Microdown is the Pharo version of markdown.
 In general it is very close to github markdown, with two major differences and a number of smaller ones.
+Now pay really attention that Microdown is used by the Pillar compilation chain to produce books in PDF, HTML,..., presentations, websites, class comments in Phar.
+Microdown is not limited to Github rendering.
+Now it tries its best to achieve a good compromise between rendering on Github, and expressiveness in the other cases.

-Principal differences:
+## Principal differences:
+Microdown supports metadata for figure, equation, ...
+It allows one to have anchors.
+It supports by default cross-referencing.

 Microdown has a number of extension points to allow new functionality to be added without introducing new markdown syntax.
-These extensions can be the level of main block such as environments or as inline element (such as footnote, citation).
-In particular Microdown has support for LaTeX, Pharo defined color highlighting of embedded code, inclusion of one document into another.
+These extensions can be the level of main block such as environments or as inline element (such as footnote or citation).

-Microdown supports metadata for figure, equation, ...
-It allows one to have anchor.
+In particular Microdown has support for LaTeX, Pharo-defined color highlighting of embedded code, inclusion of one document into another.

+Based on this Microdown offers document checkers.
+By default a checker will report
+- Duplicated anchors
+- References to unknown anchors
+- Unreferenced figures
+- Figure referencing unknown files
+- Reference to unknown included file
+- Invalid code snippets (acting as tests for code sample).

 ## Syntax
 [The Syntax Chapter](syntax.md) defines the syntax of Microdown.